 “Choose people who lift you up.” –Michelle Obama

 We are social beings hardwired for connection.
-That means we need to spend time engaging with others to thrive.
+That means we need to spend time engaging with others to thrive as we learn how to get a life we can enjoy.
 Studies have shown that people who socialize often have higher levels of happiness than those who don’t.
 In addition, in the longest study in history on happiness, Robert Waldinger found:

 “The clearest message that we get from this 75-year study is this: good relationships keep us happier and healthier.
 Period.”